kowainik/summoner/README.md

 TODO: screenshot

-The TUI window opens with the filled in information received from a config file and command-line arguments.
+The TUI window opens with the pre-filled information received from a config file and command-line arguments.
 However, it's possible to change any field you would like.

 At the screenshot you can see that you'll be given a few text fields to fill in or some checkboxes to represent boolean values of the configurations.
 To help you fill in the correct input, there are some ⓘ info messages in the `Errors` section, which give additional details on the current field.